iRemotech

 1. Real iPhones vs Android cloud phones

-This is the biggest difference and the one that should drive the buying decision.
+This is the biggest difference and the comparison anchor for the rest of the article.

 2. Trust model